By Jim Tapp, ASE Certified Master Machinist

 By way of introduction, let me say that this is going to be an “entry level” summary valve seat work.
 But before you guys who’ve been doing this for years give up and go on to the next story, let me ask you for some input.
 In future issues of Talkin’ Tech we’ll be getting into some tips and tricks for making seat grinding and/or cutting quicker and easier.
-If you have a tip that you’d like to share with the readers of Talkin’ Tech, either reply to this email or drop me a line at Goodson.
-We’ll compile your suggestions and share them in an upcoming issue.
+If you have a tip that you’d like to share drop me a line at Goodson.
+We’ll compile your suggestions and share them in an upcoming post.
 Be sure to give us your name and/or your company’s name so we can give credit where credit is due.

 I’ll assume that if you’re reading this, you know what a valve seat is and have at least a passing knowledge of why you grind or cut seats but just so we’re all on the same page, here’s the definition I’m working from: